Tommy Kraemer: Detroit Lions

 After going undrafted in the 2021 NFL draft, Kraemer was signed as an undrafted free agent by the Detroit Lions.
 Kraemer was waived before the 2021 NFL season began, but was placed on the practice squad.
 Before week 8 of the 2021 NFL season, Kraemer was promoted to the active roster.
 He was waived on November 2 and re-signed to the practice squad.
 He was promoted back to the active roster on November 23.

 On September 15, 2022, Kraemer was placed on injured reserve with a back injury.

 New Orleans Saints

 On August 2, 2023, Kraemer was signed by the New Orleans Saints.
-He was waived on August 29, 2023, and re-signed to the practice squad.
-He was promoted to the active roster on October 7.
+He was waived on August 29, and re-signed to the practice squad.
+Kraemer was promoted to the active roster on October 7.
 He was waived on October 9, and re-signed to the practice squad.
-He was promoted back to the active roster on October 19, but waived again and re-signed to the practice squad.
-Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.
-He was, again, waived on May 8, 2024.
+Kraemer was promoted back to the active roster on October 19, but waived again and re-signed to the practice squad.

+Following the end of the regular season, the Saints signed Kraemer to a reserve/future contract on January 8, 2024.
+He was, again, waived on May 8.